 The CDC reports that breeds associated with fatal dog attacks have changed because of population, popularity, and media attention.
 It allows more people to have access to these types of dogs.

 Pitbull problems can be solved through education, proper training, supervision, and responsible ownership practices, including spaying/neutering.
 Parents with young children should not consider owning a dog that has the propensity to become aggressive or lash out in an unprovoked manner.

 Additionally, breeding pit bulls increases the incident rate of dog bite injuries, especially among dogs selectively bred to be vicious for fighting other animals.

 Chicago Pit Bull Attack Injuries Are Compensable Under Illinois' Animal Control Act Law

 Being involved in a pit bull attack can be a costly experience for the victim.
 The victim may be left with permanent disabilities or injuries.
-He or she may be unable to return to work, and a victim may also be unable to provide a stable income for their family.
+In addition, they may be unable to return to work, and a victim may also be unable to provide a stable income for their family.

-Filing a Lawsuit After a Pit Bull Attack with Help from Illinois Dog Bite Lawyers
+Filing a Lawsuit After a Pit Bull Attack With Help From Illinois Dog Bite Lawyers

-The dog bite attorneys at Rosenfeld Injury Lawyers can assist those who have been involved in pit bull attacks in Chicago and throughout the State of Illinois.
-Our law office has experience representing people in pit bull bite cases and can assist in the process of investigating one's pit bull attack case, getting medical records and filing a lawsuit for compensation against the responsible party.
+The dog bite attorneys at Rosenfeld Injury Lawyers LLC can assist those involved in pit bulls attacks in Chicago and throughout the State of Illinois.
+Our law office has experience representing people in pit bulls bite cases.
+It can assist in the process of investigating one's pit bull attack case, getting medical records, and filing a lawsuit for compensation against the responsible party.